DWilliames/paddy2-beta/README.md

 - [ ] Figure out when a layer in a Symbol master has changed, and all of its instances may need resizing
 - [ ] Allow an instance to not be auto-resized even though its Master may have padding
 - [ ] Update all instance sizing, and re-layout its ancestors after the Symbol Master updates
+- [ ] Include the 'background' colour of the symbol after 'detaching'
+- [ ] Make sure it works with local Libraries
+- [ ] Make sure it works with remote Libraries
+- [ ] Cache auto-resize for symbol instances with the same overrides
+- [ ] After changing properties within a symbol; remove the size cache, and resize all instance
+- [ ] After changing properties within a symbol; remove the size cahce for any symbol master an instance of it may appear in
+- [ ] Handle detaching symbols, that have a symbol instance with padding applied to it (perhaps allow Groups to have padding?)

 ---

 ### Nested symbols

 TODO: Update the todo list here – a lot to do

+- [ ] Only override the visual look of a symbol instance, if the master has Stack Groups within it

 ---